khromov/wp-user-audit/readme.txt

 == Description ==

 This plugin introduces functionality to keep track of the password strength of the users on your WordPress site.
 When a user changes their password, the strength of their current password will show up in the user list.
 (Existing password strength set before plugin activation is not viewable.)

+The strength of the password, when it was last changed and by which user will show up on the user profile page.

 Users who choose a weak password will be presented with an admin notice urging them to set a stronger password.
 (The threshold is configurable via the `wpa_password_notice_password_strength_less_than_strength` filter.)

 This plugin is multisite compatible and will show up in the network admin users list.